jnanaprasanna-22/Notes-app/README.md

 # Notes-app
-with the help of notes app we can create some notes for further purposes
+with the help of notes app we can create some important information for further purposes.